Common Apartment Plumbing Problems and Maintenance Tips

 • Clogged toilets

 This is a common and often distressing problem.
 If, after using the toilet, it won’t flush or flushes slowly and incompletely, you have a clogged toilet.
 A clogged toilet is caused by flushing the wrong items into the toilet.
-The short-term solution is to try removing the clog with a plunger or a drain snake.
+The short-term solution is to try removing the clog with a drain snake.
 The long-term solution is to not flush anything into the toilet except human waste and toilet paper.

 • Clogged drains